mtkennerly/ludusavi/README.md

   as are empty paths and empty registry keys.

   If the game name matches one from Ludusavi's primary data set, then your custom entry will override it.
+This can be used to totally ignore a game (just don't specify any paths or registry) or to customize what is included in the backup.

 </details>